-But let’s not miss Jesus’ “woe”.
-Jesus sternly warns that the individual who feeds off of man’s brokenness and leads him deeper into sin has much to worry about.
-Jesus states that these individuals will face certain judgment, not from the hands of men, but from God.
-Jesus says that it would be better if that person were thrown into the depths of the sea with a millstone tied around his feet.
+But let’s not miss Jesus’ “woe.”
+Jesus sternly warned that the individual who feeds off of man’s brokenness and leads him deeper into sin has much to worry about.
+Jesus stated that these individuals face certain judgment, not from the hands of men but from God.
+Jesus said that it would be better if that person were thrown into the depths of the sea with a millstone tied around his feet.
 It would be better that he face some type of earthly judgment that would cause him to die before leading one of God’s children into temptation.
 God is serious about sin!
 The devil and our sinful nature are not to be played with.
-They are to be continually put to death so that we are not led astray or do not cause anyone else to be led astray.
+They are to be continually put to death so that we are not led astray and do not cause anyone else to be led astray.

 Today, let’s take seriously Jesus’ words of warning.
 Let’s live lives free from Jesus’ woes.
 Let’s lead people toward Jesus rather than away from him.